krkn-chaos/krkn/docs/signal.md

 #### Configuration

-In the config you need to set these 2 parameters to tell kraken which port to post the kraken run status to As well if you want to publish and stop running based on the kraken status or not
+In the config you need to set these parameters to tell kraken which port to post the kraken run status to As well if you want to publish and stop running based on the kraken status or not The signal is set to `RUN` by default meaning it will continue to run the scenarios, it can set to `PAUSE` for Kraken to act as listener and wait until set to `RUN` before injecting chaos
 ```
     port: 8081
     publish_kraken_status: True
+    signal_state: RUN
 ```